Kirill2690/cards-front/README.md

-# Hello,my friend!
+							Hello,my friend!🙋

-                                                            Project for your attention #CARDS
+                                                 Project for your attention CARDS.

 The Cards Project is a learning platform.
 Anyone can create decks of cards to store questions and answers on topics of interest to you.
 -You can create your own decks with cards where questions and answers are stored.